master-senses/perplexity-take_home/README.md

 > python twitter_bookmarks.py
 > ```

-This will create a `bookmarks.json` file:
+This will create a `bookmarks.json` file (data in the file will look like this):
 ```json
 {
   "id": "1803461399286522122",